-If one old wives’ tale is true, gum will be with you, in your digestive system, for seven years after being swallowed, wreaking who knows what kind of havoc in your body.
-Thankfully, the legend is false.
+If one old wives’ tale is true, gum will stay in your digestive system for seven years after being swallowed.
+Thankfully, this is nonsense.

 Nothing could reside that long unless it was so large it couldn’t get out of the stomach or it was trapped inside the intestines.